There0513/Inception/README.md

 # Inception
-This document is a System Administration related exercise.
+This project is about creating a server dockerfile to be used with docker-compose, using php, Wordpress, MariaDB amd nginx.